-Open to Grades: 10 and 11
+Open to Grades: 10 and 11 Prerequisite: Placement Process

 This is a challenging and fast paced course.
 The topics are similar to those covered in Algebra 2 CP1, but are explained with greater depth and with more complex problems.
-In addition, some topics in discrete mathematics are covered.

 ALGEBRA 2 - CP1 Course Number: 322